2020 Monroe tornado: Tornado summary

 The 105th tornado watch of 2020, published by the National Oceanic and Atmospheric Administration.
-In Louisiana, specifically Monroe, possibility of a tornado is declared in 5:50 a.m., April 12, 2020.
-The tornado seems to be heading straight for Monroe.
+In Louisiana, specifically Monroe, NOAA noted the possibility of a tornado formation in 5:50 a.m., April 12, 2020.
+The storm was predicted to advance towards Monroe.

-On April 12, 2020, on 10:36 a.m., CST, a tornado touched down between Fern Street and Brown Street within Brownsville-Bawcomville, Louisiana.
-It crossed Sandal Street and then crossed Jonesboro Road.
-It crossed the Ouachita River twice before bending and then strengthening over Riverbend Drive.
+On April 12, 2020, at 10:36 CST (15:36 UTC), the tornado touched down between Fern Street and Brown Street within Brownsville-Bawcomville, Louisiana.
+Just after it touched down, it snapped hundreds of trees around the Brownsville-Bawcomville area at EF1 intensity.
+Some of the remains of the trees then fell onto homes.
+The tornado crossed Sandal Street, where EF1-intensity damage to homes and a tipped trailer were found, and it then crossed LA 34 and blew a conveyor belt onto a train at the Graphic Packaging International Paper Mill.
+Two minutes after its formation, it briefly strengthened to EF2 intensity, snapping wooden power poles before weakening back to EF1 strength.
+It crossed the Ouachita River twice, where it again reached EF1 strength before turning sharply to the Northeast, strengthening to EF2 intensity over Riverbend Drive.
 It then crossed the river again before avoiding Downtown Monroe by a mile, crossing South Grand Street.
-It then moved over the intersection of U.S. Route 165 and Interstate 20 and then crossed Milhaven Road.
-The peak intensity of the tornado was seen in Orchid Drive.
-It then went near Monroe Regional Airport and then dissipated on 10:45 a.m., CST, the same day, with a total duration of nine minutes.
-It had an intensity of EF3 in the Enhanced Fujita scale, with a track length of 8.01 mi and a width of 300 yd.
-Just after the dissipation, on 11:44 a.m., a tornado emergency was declared over Monroe and Northeast Ouachita Parish.
+Past the Ouachita River, the tornado broke multiple trees and ripped off a roof from a home at EF1 intensity.
+It also inflicted minor damage to the Masur Museum of Art before damaging the roofs of homes inside Monroe, and it damaged a structure and tipped multiple poles at EF1 intensity as well.
+It then crossed over I-20 at the US 165 interchange and then crossed Milhaven Road.
+The peak intensity of the tornado occurred at Orchid Drive, where the tornado caused the collapse of both interior and exterior walls in a residential single-story house at EF3 intensity; three roofs were damaged, with one home partially damaged.
+Shortly after, it intensified back to EF2 strength.
+The tornado then went near Monroe Regional Airport, where it destroyed a hangar at EF2 intensity, and it then dissipated at 10:45 CST (10:45 UTC), the same day, with a total duration of nine minutes.
+It had an intensity of EF3 on the Enhanced Fujita scale, with a track length of 8.01 mi and a width of 300 yd.
+Just after the tornado's dissipation, at 11:44 CST (16:44 UTC), a tornado emergency was declared over Monroe and Northeast Ouachita Parish.